ankurdas-cyberphantom/ankurdas-cyberphantom/README.md

 # 👋 Ankur Das (CyberPhantom)

 ## 🧠 About Me
-I’m currently pursuing MCA with a specialization in Cybersecurity.
-Previously completed BCA in Cloud and Security.
+I’m currently pursuing MCA with a specialization in Cybersecurity, after completing my BCA in Cloud and Security.

 I’m focused on understanding how systems work, identifying vulnerabilities, and building practical security tools.

-Currently preparing for the eJPT certification.
+Currently preparing for the eJPT certification to strengthen my penetration testing skills.

 ---